 Code Breakdown

-- Following that, we introduced a variable named Count as Integer.
+- We introduce a variable named Count as Integer.

-- Following that, use the keyboard shortcut ALT + F11 to return to the worksheet.
+- Use the keyboard shortcut ALT + F11 to return to the worksheet.

-- After that, apply the keyboard shortcut ALT + F8 to open the Macro dialogue box.
+- Apply the keyboard shortcut ALT + F8 to open the Macro dialog box.

 Read More: Excel VBA to Delete Row If Cell Contains Partial Text